 When you receive a Slack message, the intuition is to want to reply straight away to get rid of the notification.
 The same goes for when you send a message to someone else.

-It's one thing to just send the message, but if you're immediately getting a reply back than you will fall straight back in to the old habits and be chatting on Slack all day.
+It's one thing to just send the message, but if you are immediately getting a reply back then you will fall straight back in to the old habits and be chatting on Slack all day.

 By sending a message later at a time you'll be ready to chat, you can avoid having to constantly check Slack.